ojalaquellueva/gadm/README.md

 ## Dependencies

-Requires postgres database geonames, installed locally.
-See repo `https://github.com/ojalaquellueva/gnrs.git`
+Optional standardization of political division names requires local installation of the GNRS (see rhttps://github.com/ojalaquellueva/gnrs.git).

 ## Permissions

-This script must be run by a user with sudo and authorization to connect to postgres (as specified in `pg_hba` file).
-The admin-level and read-only Postgres users for the gadm database (specified in `params.sh`) should already exist and must be authorized to connect to postgres (as specified in pg_hba file).
+Scripts must be run by user with sudo, also authorization to connect to postgres (as specified in `pg_hba.conf`).
+Admin-level and read-only Postgres users for the gadm database (specified in `params.sh`) should already exist and must be authorized to connect to postgres (as specified in pg_hba file).

 ## Installation and configuration
-* Recommend the following setup:

 ```
-# Create application base directory (call it whatever you want)
+# Create application base directory
 mkdir -p gadm
 cd gadm

 # Create application code directory
 mkdir src

-# Install application code
+# Install repo to application code directory
 cd src
 git clone https://github.com/ojalaquellueva/gadm.git